nhscc/ghostmeme.api.hscc.bdpa.org/data/README.md

 - Gladiator
 - I Am Legend
 - Independence Day
-- Men In Black
+- Men in Black
 - Minority Report
 - Mighty Morphin Power Rangers
 - The Mummy
-- Pirates Of The Caribbean
+- Pirates of the Caribbean
 - Signs
 - The Sixth Sense
 - Spider-Man
-- The Day The Earth Stood Still
+- The Day the Earth Stood Still
-- The War Of The Worlds
+- The war of the Worlds
 - Batman Returns
-- Batman And Robin
+- Batman and Robin
 - Batman Forever
 - Batman
 - The Bourne Identity
 - Contact
 - Fantastic Voyage
-- Kafka
 - The Matrix
-- Planet Of The Apes
+- Planet of the Apes
 - Supergirl
 - Superman III
 - Superman II
-- Superman IV: The Quest For Peace
+- Superman IV: The Quest for Peace
 - Superman
 - The X Files
 - Titanic
 - Toy Story
 - Tron
 - Unbreakable
-- The Wizard Of Oz
+- The Wizard of Oz

 [1]: ./corpus.json
 [2]: https://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html